End of Sermon

 Back to yesterday.

 Almost.
 I was using Hal Higdon's 8 week training for a 5K and new my 5K date was October 18.
 I also knew I would be playing Simon Cowell at Open Auditions that day.
 I also did not know of any 5K in the area on October 18.
-Until it was announced that there would be a 5K benefitting
+Until it was announced that there would be a 5K benefitting Stephanie Nielson on the very day that I was scheduled to run a 5K.

 Alisa was very generous and allowed me to be late to Open Auditions.
 She even made stickers for all the adjudicators to wear about the run.
 (Thanks Alisa!
 That was awesome!)